multitudes/portfolio/README.md

 *Thanks for stopping by*.
 This repo serves as a kind of ever-changing portfolio of projects I'm currently excited about; please feel free to look around.

 # PushingBoundaries
-PushingBoundaries is an iOS app for the "Pushing Boundaries" 3D-print model exhibition in Germany , which I recently built as a take-home project.
-The specs were to build a basic museum app, and to then extend it with augmented reality.
-I decided to run with it and build something a bit more informative, creative, and colorful.
-In my app, the 3D models are organized in table view for easy scrolling and searching and then thenks to image tracking in iOS, when the visitor point the camera to an exhibit,  a video will be superimposed on the back camera view with augmented reality
+PushingBoundaries is an iOS app for the "Pushing Boundaries" 3D-print model exhibition in Germany, which I recently built during my internship.
+The specs were to build a basic museum app, and later to extend it with augmented reality.
+I decided to build something a bit more informative, creative, and colourful than just a basic AR app.
+The 3D models are organized in a table view for easy scrolling and searching.

-I'm extremely pleased with how the project came out.
-I'm particularly proud of the app's responsiveness, UI design, and easily-extended architecture.
-PushingBoundaries was built with Xcode and written entirely in Swift 5; it utilizes Auto Layout for UI design, and makes extensive use of UIView animations.
+I'm pleased with how the project came out.
+I like the app's responsiveness, UI design, and easily-extended architecture.
+PushingBoundaries was built with Xcode and written entirely in Swift 5; it utilizes Auto Layout for UI design and makes extensive use of UIView animations.

 <p align="center">
   <img src="images/PushingBoundaries/pushingBoundaries1.png" width="230"  title="PushingBoundaries">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;